 Security at the Vatican

-Weapons and hazardous materials are not permitted in Vatican attractions, and these cannot be stored at the Vatican Museums Cloak Room.
+Weapons and hazardous materials are not allowed in Vatican attractions at all and can’t be stored either.

 Accessibility at the Vatican

-The Vatican Museums offer free wheelchair hire for those with mobility issues.
-Mobility scooters and electric wheelchairs are also permitted in most areas (with some exceptions).
-There are also lifts and ramps for access to most areas.
-Accessible toilets are also available.
+The Museums offer free wheelchair hire for visitors with mobility issues.
+Mobility scooters and electric wheelchairs are allowed in most areas (with a few exceptions), and there are lifts and ramps for most of the museum, plus accessible toilets.
+There’s a suggested itinerary for visitors with mobility needs on the accessibility page.

-Luggage storage Near the Vatican
+Luggage Storage Near the Vatican

 Tips for Visiting the Vatican